SoftInstigate/restheart-examples/user-signup/README.md

     smtp-password: <your-gmail-password>
 ```

-> For gmail you might need to enable "less secure app access" to gmail as described [here](https://support.google.com/accounts/answer/6010255?hl=en)
+> For Gmail you might need to enable "less secure app access" to Gmail as described [here](https://support.google.com/accounts/answer/6010255?hl=en)

 Set `mongoRealmAuthenticator` as the authenticator for the basic authentication mechanism: